 All caravans since 2008 have been supplied with a 13 pin plug to connect to the towcar.
 The 13 pin plug has an inner ring assembly that is independent from the outer body.

-Plug Inner Ring (containing male pin terminals) - fitted to the caravan
+Plug Inner Ring (containing male pin terminals) - fitted to the caravan fitted to the car female socket terminals) -

 Plug Outer Body with locating groove and hood - fitted to the caravan